Bone Lake (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 Calum Marsh of The New York Times praised the film as a throwback to the erotic thriller films of the 1990s, describing it as "compelling, if familiar, psychosexual territory for the erotic thriller, a genre that thrives on lust and envy.
-If you’ve seen Basic Instinct or Fatal Attraction, you can doubtless guess where Bone Lake is headed, but Morgan handles the escalation into violence adroitly, staging the all-out carnage of the movie’s third act with flair."
+If you've seen Basic Instinct or Fatal Attraction, you can doubtless guess where Bone Lake is headed, but Morgan handles the escalation into violence adroitly, staging the all-out carnage of the movie's third act with flair."
 Jim Vorel of Paste made a similar observation, deeming the film "a raunchy throwback thriller with no aversion to cheese, a modern take on the sordid little erotic thriller subgenre, albeit without as much genuinely sexual payoff as it would like for you to believe...
-It’s not as sordid as it plays at, but Bone Lake is wickedly entertaining nonetheless."
+It's not as sordid as it plays at, but Bone Lake is wickedly entertaining nonetheless."
 Brian Tallerico of RogerEbert.com praised the film's performances and noted that it "feels like a European relationship drama for about an hour before exploding in remarkably bloody chaos."

-Katie Walsh of the Los Angeles Times gave the film a mixed review, noting: "While there’s a certain verve and style to the middle section, where Will and Cin draw in their prey and toy with them, the Grand Guignol climax bears no rhythm or suspense; it’s merely a bludgeoning of the audience with carnage—too much too late."
-Justin Clark of Slant Magazine gave the film an unfavorable review, feeling it lacked horror elements and finding its content too tame despite there being "some level of self-awareness to the film’s soapy provocations."
+Katie Walsh of the Los Angeles Times gave the film a mixed review, noting: "While there's a certain verve and style to the middle section, where Will and Cin draw in their prey and toy with them, the Grand Guignol climax bears no rhythm or suspense; it's merely a bludgeoning of the audience with carnage—too much too late."
+Justin Clark of Slant Magazine gave the film an unfavorable review, feeling it lacked horror elements and finding its content too tame despite there being "some level of self-awareness to the film's soapy provocations."